emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 #.
 Install Python 2.7.12 or newer (older versions may not work due to `a GitHub change with SSL <https://github.com/kripken/emscripten/issues/6275>`_).

+	.. note:: Instead of running emscripten on Windows directly, you can use the Windows Subsystem for Linux to run it in a Linux environment.

 Mac OS X
 ++++++++